RakhithJK/BishopFox-sliver-wiki/Cursed.md

 Cursed Chrome/Chromium/Edge/Electron post-exploitation tool kit introduced in Sliver v1.5.25, which integrates with [CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome).
 It can automatically find existing Chrome Extensions with the required permissions for [CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome) and remotely inject it onto the target system, or you can start an interactive REPL to inject arbitrary code into any Chrome/Chromium/Edge/Electron context.

+Since web requests and other activity originate from the target machine/browser instance, Cursed Chrome and the Cursed tool kit are excellent options for bypassing U2F/Webauthn, hardware attestation, and geo-IP restrictions in web applications.

 ## Cursed Chrome

 The `cursed chrome` command can be used to restart a remote system's Chrome browser with remote debugging enabled.
 If no payload is specified using `--payload` the command will simply restart Chrome with remote debugging enabled, you can then use `cursed console` to interact with any debug target.